 Living Kidney Donor Organ Transplantation at Virtua

-With the limited number of available organs, patients can spend years waiting on the waiting list to get a suitable deceased-donor kidney.
+With the limited number of available organs, patients can spend years waiting on the waiting to get a suitable deceased-donor kidney.
 For this reason, many transplant patients find a family member or friend, or benefit from an anonymous living donor, who offers to donate an organ as a gesture of love or altruism to transform another’s life.

 Today, immunosuppressive drugs that prevent the body from rejecting a donor kidney are so effective that a donor organ doesn't always need to be a match in tissue type from the recipient (however, the donor must be of the same blood type as the patient).